hj6-sanger/GEL_SV/README.md

 # Running a script for SV classification

 1. "Classification" contains a command-line executable script for classifying complex SVs.
 The current naive script can classify Loss-Loss, Inv-Loss, Loss-Inv-Loss, Loss-invDup, DUP-TRP/INV-DUP, and Dispersed Dup.
-We plan to make a fully automated SV classification pipeline with a bam file as an input, aiming for a publication as a method paper.
+We aim to publish a method paper on a fully automated SV classification pipeline using a bam file as input.

+2. The script takes a bedpe file with clusered SV as an input.